Skip to main content

 Monitor for Deposit Transactions

-After sending Bitcoin to your deposit address, you’ll need to monitor for incoming transactions yourself using a blockchain explorer or your own infrastructure.
+After sending Bitcoin to your deposit address, you’ll need to monitor for incoming transactions using a blockchain explorer or your own infrastructure.

 const staticAddress = await wallet.getStaticDepositAddress();